-The son of a florist and an avid gardener, who is also painter (my mother), as well as the son of a life-long sailor (my father), I was born to love the land and the oceans.
+The son of an avid gardener and painter (my mother), as well as the son of a life-long sailor (my father), I was born to love the land and the oceans.

 My formal education took place at the University of Alberta, where I received a Bachelor of Design in 1995.
 The following year, I moved to Vancouver, where I lived between the mountains and ocean.
 I hiked, sailed, and I undertook a practice of meditation.
 It was during this time that I began exploring the sense of the sacred I feel in natural settings.
 This is where I found inspiration to use painting as a means of drawing connections between the natural environment and spirituality.